Nanogel: Inverse-emulsion

-Microtemplate Polymerization
+Microtemplate polymerization

 The addition of a monomer precursor solution and crosslinking agent to a microtemplate, or mold-type device, can initiate polymerization and the formation of nanogels.
 This method can be used to create nanogels in specific shapes and load them with various small molecules.
 Lithographic microtemplate polymerization is a similar process that uses a photoinitiator and light to trigger the formation of nanogels.
 Lithographic microtemplate polymerization can produce smaller nanogels on a length scale of <200 nm, which has a higher resolution compared to microtemplate polymerization that does not require a photoinitiator.

-Cross-linking Micelles
+Cross-linking micelles

 Polymer-based micelles that undergo crosslinking reactions can induce the formation of nanogels.
-Crosslinking either the core or the shell of a preexisting micelles can synthesize nanogels with a “high degree of spatial organization”.
+Crosslinking either the core or the shell of a preexisting micelles can synthesize nanogels with a "high degree of spatial organization".

-Composition and Structure
+Composition and structure

 Materials

 Since biodegradability is an important characteristic of nanogels, these hydrogels are typically composed of natural or degradable synthetic polymers.
 Polysaccharides and proteins largely dominate the natural forms of polymers used to synthesize nanogels.
-Due to the use of thiolated polysaccharides (thiomers) such as thiolated chitosan or thiolated hyaluronic acid nanogels can be stabilized via intra- and intercain disulfide bonding.
+Due to the use of thiolated polysaccharides (thiomers) such as thiolated chitosan or thiolated hyaluronic acid nanogels can be stabilized via intra- and interchain disulfide bonding.
 Advantages of natural polymer-based nanogels include biocompatibility and degradability by cellular mechanisms in vivo.
 Natural polymers also tend to be nontoxic and bioactive in which they are more likely to induce biological cues that govern various aspects of cellular behavior.
 However, natural-based polymers can still cause an immune response and possess other disadvantages such as variable degradation rates and heterogeneous structures.
 Conversely, synthetic-based polymers have more defined structures, increased stability, and controlled degradation rates.
 In comparison to natural-based polymers, synthetic polymers lack biological cues that may be necessary for specific therapeutic applications.
 Given that natural and synthetic polymers are defined by their own set of advantages and disadvantages, an ongoing area of research aims to create composite hydrogels for nanogel synthesis that combines synthetic and natural polymers to leverage the benefits of both in one nanogel formulation.

 Structure

 The structure of a nanogel is dependent upon the synthesis mechanism and its application.
 Simple or traditional nanogels are nanoparticle-sized crosslinked polymer networks that swell in water.
 Hollow nanogels consisting only of an outer shell can increase the amount of cargo loaded into the platform.
 In other nanogel structures, the inner core and outer shell can be made of two different materials, such as a hydrophobic inner core to surround drugs or other small molecules and a hydrophilic outer shell that interacts with the external environment.
-The addition of a second linear monomer crosslinked to a nanogel is deemed a “hairy nanogel”.
+The addition of a second linear monomer crosslinked to a nanogel is deemed a "hairy nanogel".
 Different nanogel synthesis methods can be completed in sequential order to create multilayered nanogels, such as starting with ionotropic gelation and then combining anionic and cationic polymers in an aqueous solution.
 Functionalized nanogels, in which targeting ligands or stimuli-sensitive functional groups are conjugated to the outer shell of a nanogel, are also important for certain nanogel applications.